WHATCOM LAND TRUST

 With this questionnaire, Whatcom Land Trust communicated the framework that had to be achieved with this project: we had to celebrate the great work of the past 40 years while also communicating a strong vision for the future.

 We knew this would be a bit of a balancing act, so as we dove into the creative brief, we really began to outline what this all might look like.
 We get pretty granular with our briefs, exploring things with our clients like campaign success metrics, CTA’s, creative ideas, even music choices to help establish tone.
-This document becomes the cornerstone of everything moving forward.
+This document became the cornerstone of everything moving forward.

-This is also when we start to dig in on how we can maximize each shoot day to create as much content as possible.
+This is also when we started to dig in on how we can maximize each shoot day to create as much content as possible.
 By taking a smart approach at the outset, we can create lots of content assets to build frequency and reach - and move the needle for a better campaign.

 It’s only then, after we’ve really listened and exchanged ideas with you, that we start to script.

 The beauty of it all?
 Whatcom Land Trust collaborated with us every step of the way.
+And the film helped them raise over $200,000.

 Location Photos and Text Treatment